amandoabreu/amandoabreu.github.io/_pages/fractional-cto.markdown

 I love talking to people; defining problems; gathering requirements; problem solving; selling ideas; developing proof-of-concepts; and leading teams towards successful and continuous deliveries.

 If something can be automated, it will be.

 I know a lot about:
 - Software businesses
 - Talking to investors
 - Solutions engineering for SMBs and big corporates
 - IT security
-- Operations
+- Operations ("DevOps" has always been how I work)
-- Backend
+- Backend (I've touched every popular stack since 2008)
-- Frontend
+- Frontend (Again, touched every popular stack since 2008)
+- Mobile (Android since 2013, iOS since 2015)
 - Users
 - Software engineers